 Recently, I have been writing regularly for our Company.
-I enjoyed writing about some success stories of our company.
+I enjoyed writing about some success stories of our company, about it’s growth.

 Every company has success and failure stories.
 I believe it’s enjoyable to write about success stories, but it’s not easy to write about something that you have failed in.
 It’s like writing your own failure story.
 Not very enjoyable!

 Success and failure are steps in the journey of any company.
 It is important for the leaders in the company to analyze the failures and draw learnings from them, and act on them.

 It is a learning process, all along the journey.
 I would like to share one such learning, that we picked in our journey.

 Very early in our journey as a fledging software services company, we had some fantastic product engineering and data engineering success stories under our belt.

 We were full of energy and passion, it was visible in everything we did.
 We were very confident about the abilities that we can take on any kind of business and technology problems.
 We were quick in picking up our customers and anxious to prove ourselves to them.